Mahaveer1013/SafeXchange/README.md

 ### <span style='color:#0891e9;'>How It Works</span>
 Client-Side Encryption:
-When a client sends a message to the server, safexchange intercepts the request on the client side and encrypts the request body using a predefined secret key.
+When a client sends a message to the server, safeXchange intercepts the request on the client side and encrypts the request body using a predefined secret key.
 This encrypted data is then sent to the server.

 ### <span style='color:#0891e9;'>Server-Side Decryption:</span>
 Upon receiving the encrypted request, the server decrypts the data using the same secret key.
 This ensures that any attempts to modify the data during transmission will result in an error, as the server will detect the tampering and reject the request.